arpitbbhayani/articles/blogs/jaccard-minhash.md

 ![https://user-images.githubusercontent.com/4745789/98463732-8229c380-21e3-11eb-9b26-04ec08bc8753.png](https://user-images.githubusercontent.com/4745789/98463732-8229c380-21e3-11eb-9b26-04ec08bc8753.png)

-The above equality holds true because, probability of minhash of two sets to be same is the number of elements present in both the sets divided by the total number of elements in both the sets combined; which in fact is the definition of Jaccard Similarity Coefficient.
+The above equality holds true because the probability of MinHash of two sets to be the same is the number of elements present in both the sets divided by the total number of elements in both the sets combined; which in fact is the definition of Jaccard Similarity Coefficient.

-Hence to approximate Similarity Coefficient using MinHash all we have to do is find the Probability of MinHash of two sets to be same, and this is where the MinHash Signature comes in to play.
+Hence to approximate Similarity Coefficient using MinHash all we have to do is find the Probability of MinHash of two sets to be the same, and this is where the MinHash Signature comes in to play.

 ## MinHash Signature

-MinHash Signature of a set `S` is a collection of `k` MinHash values corresponding to `k` different MinHash functions that differs in row permutation functions.
+MinHash Signature of a set `S` is a collection of `k` MinHash values corresponding to `k` different MinHash functions that differ in row permutation functions.
 The size `k` depends on the error tolerance, keeping it higher leads to more accurate approximations.

 ```python
 def minhash_signature(s: set):